-Following Bolin Creek upstream to the west and north, the stream channel appears to be fairly stable, with a predominately cobble, boulder and bedrock substrate.
+Following Bolin Creek upstream to the west and north from Estes Drive Extension, the stream channel appears to be fairly stable, with a predominately cobble, boulder and bedrock substrate.
 Between Village Drive and Estes Drive, an OWASA corridor occupies a flat, cleared area along the north creek bank through a privately owned parcel.
 The utility access terminates at a nearly vertical fill slope beneath Estes Drive, which sits approximately 30 feet above the creek.
 A triple box culvert conveys Bolin Creek under Estes Drive.
 Side slopes up to at-grade crossing on Estes are also steep.

 North of Estes Drive, the greenway corridor and Bolin Creek emerge into a low valley, defined by a steep railroad fill slope to the west, and a steeper slope leading up to the Ironwood Neighborhood to the east.
-A heavy timbered railroad trestle crosses Bolin Creek, providing an opportunity for a spur trail connection west to the Town of Carrboro.
+A heavy-timbered railroad trestle crosses Bolin Creek, providing an opportunity for a trail connection west into the Town of Carrboro.
 The stream in this area is poorly defined, with a wide flat floodplain and a trickle of normal low flow that can be easily crossed on foot.

-The surrounding riparian areas predominately consist of disturbed Basic Mesic Forests dominated by various oak and hickory species, Poplar and American Beech trees.
-As elsewhere along the stream corridor, other species such as Sycamore, Ironwood, and maple exist alongside invasive/exotic species such as Chinese privet, Bamboo and English Ivy.
+The surrounding riparian areas predominately consist of disturbed Basic Mesic Forests dominated by various oak and hickory species, poplar and American beech trees.
+As elsewhere along the stream corridor, other species such as sycamore, Ironwood, and maple exist alongside invasive/exotic species such as Chinese privet, bamboo and English ivy.
 The soil types as indicated on the Orange County Soil Survey include predominately Chewacla loam closest to the creek and Wilkes gravelly loam further from the creek.